Same-sex marriage in Kansas: Proceedings and judgment

 On November 26, the plaintiffs amended their complaint to include three additional couples as plaintiffs and three additional defendants: the Secretary of the Kansas Department of Revenue, the Director of the Division of Vehicles, and the Director of the State Employee Health Plan.
 On December 2, the Tenth Circuit denied the state's request for an initial hearing en banc of their appeal.
 On December 8, the plaintiffs asked the court to extend its order to cover the three additional defendants and "any officers, agents, servants, employees, attorneys, other persons who are in active concert or participation with them".
 On December 10, the three original named defendants asked the district court to remove them as defendants.
 Moser wrote that he had resigned on November 30 after complying with the court's order, though stayed, by modifying the state's marriage license forms to accommodate same-sex couples, leaving no further action to be compelled from his successor.
 He and the two clerks noted that the plaintiffs had not married even though they were able to do so and that the plaintiffs had no ongoing dispute with the clerks and therefore no longer had standing.
 The plaintiffs' briefs in reply noted that Moser was named in his official capacity and is therefore succeeded as the principal named defendant by Susan Mosier, Interim Secretary of the KDHE.
 They noted that the duties of that office extend beyond providing marriage license forms and include "supervising the registration of all marriages" and related activities.
 They argued that the clerks' compliance with a preliminary injunction does not moot the case and that the "plaintiffs are entirely within their rights in adjusting the timing of their marriage so that their claims do not become moot before final judgment is entered."

-Despite the replacement of Moser as Secretary of KDHE by Mosier, the case remained Marie v.
+Despite the replacement of Moser as Secretary of the KDHE by Mosier, the case remained Marie v.
 Moser.
 The new state defendants filed a motion to dismiss on January 20, 2015.
 Unlike most state officials' briefs, it cited section 2 of the Defense of Marriage Act to defend the state's refusal to recognize same-sex marriages from other jurisdictions.
 On March 17, Judge Crabtree rejected the defendants' motions to suspend proceedings pending action in similar cases by the U.S. Supreme Court.
 He gave them until April 13 to respond to the plaintiffs' motion for summary judgment.
 On August 10, 2015, Judge Crabtree issued an order declaring that "Article 15, § 16 of the Kansas Constitution, ... and any other Kansas statute, law, policy, or practice that prohibits issuing marriage licenses to same-sex couples in Kansas or recognizing such marriages on the same terms and conditions that apply to opposite-sex couples contravene the Fourteenth Amendment to the United States Constitution."